It looks just as beautiful and fluid as it did 400 years ago. Has a woman been in charge of the gardens?

 were picked they took about three times as long to wilt as the original

 marigolds.
 We made them usable in flower arrangements.
-My greatest
+One of my greatest

 plant which got the most visitors excited were the various palm trees